mcci-catena/docker-iot-dashboard/README.md

 In `docker-compose.yml`, the following ports on the docker host are connected to the individual programs.

-* Node-RED runs on port 1880.
-* Grafana runs on port 80.
+* Apache runs on 80 and 443.
+(All connetions to port 80 are redirected to 443 using ssl).
-* The API port for InfluxDB runs on port 8086 and is linked as host name **influxdb** (without a domain name; this is used when connecting from the other two docker images, so as to keep the traffic internal to the node).
-* The administrative services for InfluxDB are available to a web browser on port 8083.

-Remember, if your server is running on a cloud platform like Microsoft Azure or AWS, you'll either need to open up the firewall (and deal with security), or use SSH tunneling as described above.
+Remember, if your server is running on a cloud platform like Microsoft Azure or AWS, you need to check the firewall and confirm that the ports are open to the oustide world.

 ## Installation

 1. Make sure your server has `git`, `docker` and `docker-compose` installed, with the versions mentioned above under **Assumptions**.
 2. Use `git clone` to copy this repository to your host.
 3. Define root URL and passwords in `grafana/.env` and `influxdb/.env`
+4. Optional, but important for consistency:
+  `% export TTN_DASHBOARD_DATA=/full/path/to/directory`
+  This will put all the data file for this instance as subdirectories of the specified path.
+If you leave this underfined, `docker-compose` will print error messages and then put your data in `/var/lib/node-red`, etc.
-4. `% docker-compose build`
+5. `% docker-compose build`
    * If this fails with the message, `ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?`, then probably your user ID is not in the `docker` group.
 To fix this, `sudo adduser MYUSER docker`, where "MYUSER" is your login ID.
 Then (**very important**) log out and log back in.
-5. `% docker-compose up`
+6. `% docker-compose up`
    * If this fails (for example, Node-RED dies with a "killed" status), confirm taht you have a directory named `/var/lib/node-red`, that it's owned by root, and that it has typical directory permissions.
 6. Open Node-RED on **http://machine.example.net:1880** (or, if using the above SSH mappings, **[http://localhost:11880](http://localhost:11880)**) and build a flow that stores data in InfluxDB
 7. Open Grafana on **http://machine.example.net** (or, if using the above SSH mappings, **[http://localhost:10080](http://localhost:10080)**), and build a dashboard that retrieves data from InfluxDB